|

 We've

-also chosen comfortable accommodations near some of New Mexico's
+also chosen the best of excellent and charming accommodations near some of New Mexico's

-finest restaurants in Albuquerque, Santa Fe and Taos to assure you
+finest restaurants in Santa Fe and Albuquerque, to assure you

 You'll